rombrew/phobia/README.md

 * Weight: 40g (PCB) or 400g (with wires and heatsink).
 * Wires: 10 AWG.
 * Connector: XT90-S and bullet 5.5mm.
-* Supply voltage from 5v to 54v.
+* Battery voltage from 5v to 50v.
-* Phase current up to 120A (IPT007N06N, 60v, 0.75 mOhm).
+* Phase current up to 120A (with IPT007N06N, 60v, 0.75 mOhm).
 * Light capacitor bank (4 x 4.7uF + 2 x 680uF).
 * PWM frequency from 20 to 60 kHz.
 * STM32F405RG microcontroller (Cortex-M4F at 168 MHz).

 * Onboard sensors:
 	* Two current shunts (0.5 mOhm) with amplifiers (AD8418) give a measuring range of 165A.
-	* Supply voltage from 0 to 60v.
+	* Battery voltage from 0 to 60v.
 	* Three terminal voltages from 0 to 60v.
 	* Temperature of PCB with NTC resistor.

 * Motor interfaces:
-	* Hall sensors or ABI encoder (5v pull-up).
+	* Discrete Hall sensors or ABI incremental encoder (5v pull-up).
 	* External NTC resistor (e.g. motor temperature sensing).

 * Control interfaces:
 	* CAN transceiver with optional termination resistor on PCB (5v).
 	* USART to bootload and configure (3.3v).
-	* Pulse input: RC servo pulse width, STEP/DIR, backup ABI (5v pull-up).
+	* Pulse input: RC servo, STEP/DIR, backup ABI (5v pull-up).
 	* Two analog input channels (from 0 to 6v).

 * Auxiliary interfaces: